SamSwnshi/school-management/README.md

 - **SSL Issues**: Verify SSL certificate path in `DB_SSL_CA` environment variable
 - **Firewall**: Ensure port 3306 is accessible

-**Common Error: `Access denied for user`**
-- Verify username and password in `.env` file
-- Check if user has proper permissions
-- For cloud databases, ensure user exists and has database access

 ### Testing Database Connection
 You can test your database connection by running: